 In recent months, a growing number of organizations within the M&E industry have had to rely even more on network performance to collaborate effectively with business partners across geographically dispersed locations and produce efficiently.
 The ongoing digital transformation of the M&E sector is incentivizing companies to search for network solutions that improve workflows, reduce expenditures, meet bandwidth requirements and enable a fast time to market.
 A strong network with high-bandwidth and low-latency can help to produce efficiently while enabling the delivery of a massive amount of media content.

-At BCE Global, a Bell Canada company, we offer several distinct advantages to media and entertainment companies north of the border.
+At BCE Global – USA, we offer several distinct advantages to media and entertainment companies north of the border.

 1. High speed highway